High mountain operations

 The city of Greeley participates in snow surveys from January through May with the Colorado Division of Water Resources and the city of Fort Collins.
 The surveys give a fairly accurate projection of what to expect for the coming spring and summer water supplies.
 For the Water Reservoirs Division, data is collected to record precipitation rates, melting rates and the total water content of the snow.
 This gives staff an idea of how much water can be stored in the reservoirs.
 It will also forecast the potential for impending drought.
 Deep snow doesn't necessarily mean a good runoff.
 A snow core sample measures the water content.

 Snow surveys are completed within five days of the end of each month.
 It takes three days to go to each of the survey sites with 2-3 different snow courses at each site.

-Using water supply projections helps to determine which water from the City will be used at the Bellvue Water Treatment Plant.
-Colorado Big Thompson (C-BT) water can be utilized at the Boyd Lake Water Treatment Plant from April 1 until October 30.
-This gives flexibility to the operation when there is a lot of turbidity in the Poudre due to runoff.
+Using water supply projections helps to determine which water from the city will be used at the Bellvue Water Treatment Plant.
+Colorado-Big Thompson (C-BT) water can be utilized at the Boyd Lake Water Treatment Plant from April 1 until Oct.
+30. This gives flexibility to the operation when there is a lot of turbidity in the Poudre River due to runoff.
 The amount of water brought into the plant is determined by demand.
 A balance is achieved by releasing from the high mountain reservoirs or C-BT system to match production needs at the treatment plant.
 The supply division is able to maximize water utilization by closely monitoring supplies and demands.